Gaurav00321/Gaurav_Portfolio/README.md

 ---

 ## Credits
 All logos used on this website are sourced from [Flaticon](https://www.flaticon.com).
+All icons used on this website are sourced from [Font Awesome](https://www.fontawesome.com).
 Full credit goes to the respective creators for their amazing work.

 ---